soxueren/atsd/api/network/README.md

 ### Line Syntax

-* Command must start with name such as `series` followed by space-separated fields each identified with a prefix, followed by (:) colon symbol and field name=value.
+* A command must start with a name such as `series` followed by space-separated fields each identified with a prefix, followed by a (:) colon symbol and field name=value.

 ```ls
 command-name field-prefix:field-name[=field-value]